Risk Bounds for CART Classifiers under a Margin Condition: Risk Bounds

+\paragraph{Margin dependent penalties} It is important to point out that the penalty term suggested by the risk bounds depends on margin parameters, which are usually unknown in practice.
+To withdraw the margin parameter $h$ under margin assumption {\bf MA(1)}, one prunes $T_{max}$ with the pruning algorithm given in Table \ref{tab:pruning}, and then one uses a test sample or cross-validation to select a subtree.
+If no margin assumption is fulfilled, the procedure of Scott \cite{Sco05} can be applied, with a penalty term proportional to $\sqrt{|\Tf|/n_l}$.
+Otherwise, the margin parameters have to be estimated.

+\paragraph{Optimality of the bounds} Theorem \ref{thfin} also shows that the higher the margin, the smaller the risk, which is intuitive since the inverse of the margin plays the role of the classification noise.
+Actually, to reach optimality in terms of conditional risk, the penalty should be taken as $ cst \times \left(h^{-1} |\Tf|/n_l\wedge \sqrt{|\Tf|/n_l}\right)$ since, in any case, the remainder term inside the infimum is, at worst, proportional to $\sqrt{|\Tf|/n_l}$.
+Hence CART will underpenalize trees for which $h \leq \sqrt{|\Tf|/n_l}$, leading to classifiers having an excessive number of leaves.
+Nevertheless, the condition $h>\sqrt{|\Tf_{max}|/n_l}$ can be controlled during the growing algorithm by forcing the maximal tree's construction to stop earlier, for example.
+This is obviously difficult to do in practice since it heavily depends on the data and on the size of the learning sample, and is worth being investigated more thoroughly.

 \ni The two following subsections give more precise results on the pruning algorithm for both the M1 and M2 methods, and particularly on the constants appearing in the penalty function.
 Subsection \ref{subsec:dis} validates the discrete selection by test-sample.
-Note that the two results obtained for the validation of the pruning algorithm also hold in the case of deterministic $X_i$'s.